janjovellanos/vituity/README.md

 Creating Modified Files: New CSV files, such as `ADT_(TodaysDate)_Modified_file.csv` and `ORU_(TodaysDate)_Modified_file.csv`, have been generated in the `Archive/Modified` directory.

-Data Manipulation: Patient data has been extracted from text files and appended to the appropriate dataframes.
+Data Manipulation: Patient data has been extracted from text files and appended to the appropriate datasets.
 Additional columns, such as date_of_service and patient_name, have been added as requested.

 Report: A report file, state_total_bill.txt, lists the total bill amount for each state.
 The sum of the total bill amount is included as a new row.